We will grow both native broadleaf trees from seed local to Cornwall as well as non-native trees.

 This project is the first of a number of planned social enterprises for our charity, with funds generated from the sales of trees helping to provide income to assist the opening of an Emmaus community in Cornwall.
 There are already 30 established Emmaus communities across the UK providing a home, work, and training to support people out of homelessness and back into employment.
 Our own Emmaus Cornwall community will be the first of its kind in the Duchy.

-Scroll down for more information about our charity and volunteering for our tree nursery!
+Scroll down for more information about our charity and volunteering at our tree nursery!

 Volunteering is now open!
 We’re in need of volunteers to assist with looking after young trees, mulching, gardening, weeding and building beds.
 No experience is necessary, just enthusiasm and a willingness to get stuck in!
 Whether you’re looking for a one-off volunteering opportunity or a long-term commitment, we can accommodate your schedule.
 You’ll have the opportunity to learn new skills, meet like-minded people, make a positive impact in your community and enjoy the great outdoors.
 If you are interested, please get in touch by emailing [email protected] or calling 078308 63073.

 Are you part of a local organisation working with vulnerable and socially-excluded groups?
 We would like to work with local organisations to offer volunteering sessions to vulnerable and socially-excluded groups.
 We believe meaningful work for people within these groups can provide a sense of purpose, connection with others and the opportunity to build skills, confidence and self-esteem.

 To enquire about partnering with our tree nursery to provide volunteering opportunities for the people your organisation supports, please email [email protected] or call 078308 63073.